Induced Norm Analysis of Linear Systems for Nonnegative Input Signals: Preliminaries, Motivations, and Problem Settings

 \subsection{Novel Aspects Over \cite{Ebihara_ECC2022,Ebihara_IFAC2023}}

 The novel aspects of the present paper over our preceding studies in \cite{Ebihara_ECC2022,Ebihara_IFAC2023} are summarized as follows: \begin{quote} \begin{itemize} \item[(i)] Problem~1 is dealt with in \cite{Ebihara_ECC2022}.
 However, one of the key results in \cite{Ebihara_ECC2022}, i.e., the construction of the monotonically non-increasing sequence of the upper bounds (\rth{th:monotone} in this paper), is given without any proof.
 The explicit proof is now given in \rsec{sec:ub}, thereby the proposed upper bound computation method is completed for the first time in this paper. \item[(ii)] Problem~3 is investigated in \cite{Ebihara_IFAC2023}.
 It is nonetheless true that the results there are restricted to be single-input systems due to technical difficulties.
-In the present paper we succeed in extending the results to multi-input systems (\rth{th:lbcomp_multi}).
-As a byproduct of the careful treatments of multi-input systems, we are able to derive an intriguing result that could be regarded as an extension of Perron-Frobenius theorem \cite{Berman_1994} for nonnegative matrices to general (sign-indefinite) matrices (\rth{th:lb_Mat}).
-See \rsec{sec:lbmulti}. \item[(iii)] The effectiveness of the upper bound computation method for Problem~1 and the lower bound computation method for Problem~3 is illustrated for multi-input systems in \rsub{sub:num}.
+In the present paper we succeed in extending the results to multi-input systems (\rth{th:lbcomp_multi}). \item[(iii)] The effectiveness of the upper bound computation method for Problem~1 and the lower bound computation method for Problem~3 is illustrated for multi-input systems in \rsub{sub:num}.
 In particular, we provide an interesting numerical example on the evaluation of the difference of positive systems. \end{itemize} \end{quote}

-On the other hand, explicit results to Problem~2, together with complete proofs for them, are given in \cite{Ebihara_IFAC2023}.
-Still, those results are of great importance and also indispensable to streamline the discussion in this paper.
-We therefore recall the results of \cite{Ebihara_IFAC2023} in \rth{th:ULBA} of \rsec{sec:uniform}, with minimum remarks on how the main results to Problem~2 have been obtained.